How to Avoid Leadership Burnout (3 pro Strategies)

 Remember, leaders choose the weather.
-If we are bored and burnt out, it is likely our teams are as well.
-So, my challenge for you the rest of this month and beyond is to re-energize yourself and your team with three helpful strategies.
+If we are bored and burnt out, likely, our teams are as well.

 First, disrupt your routine.
 Don’t get me wrong.
 Routine can be a wonderful thing.
 Having a routine helps us and our direct reports know what to expect.
-We use routine to build the habits we need to effectively achieve our goals.
+We use routines to build the habits we need to effectively achieve our goals.
 And, in a time that continues to be uncertain, routines impart a sense of control.

 However, if we don’t shake things up every now and again, doing the same thing over and over and over can lead to boredom.
 Time disappears – we cannot remember what we did the day before.
 It’s all the same.
 Get up.
 Eat breakfast.
 Open the laptop.
 Work.
 Go to bed.
 Get up.
 Eat breakfast.
 Open the laptop – well, you get the idea.
 How many of us have felt as though all the days have merged in the last couple of years?
 I know I have.
 When we live out each day with the same activities, it makes sense that we would get bored, feel sluggish, and grow complacent in our jobs.